NodeSchoolSF/interview-prep/data_structures_and_algorithms.md

 ## Big O analysis

+This is the conceptual framework that drives many algorithms questions, with the implicit understanding that you're optimizing an algorithm for efficient big-O runtime or space (usually runtime).

+Concepts: `TODO`

-- Concepts: Time and space, amortization, log(n) runtimes (e.g. binary search), multiple inputs (e.g. two arrays, array of strings of different lengths),
+* Time and space, amortization, log(n) runtimes (e.g. binary search), multiple inputs (e.g. two arrays, array of strings of different lengths).
-- [Valid Anagram](https://leetcode.com/problems/valid-anagram/) is a typical example of an array problem with obvious O(n^2) solution, but a better O(n) solution.
+* [Valid Anagram](https://leetcode.com/problems/valid-anagram/) is a typical example of an array problem with obvious O(n^2) solution, but a better O(n) solution.
-- Space usage with recursion is O(number of stack frames).
+* Space usage with recursion is O(number of stack frames).
-- Sorting in general is O(n log n), but can be faster with specific inputs.
+* Sorting in general is O(n log n), but can be faster with specific inputs.

 Runtime for data structure operations: `TODO`